StudyFrenchSpanish

 The much-awaited Korean training began in September 2012 at Manipur University.

 The Korean language is quite popular in Manipur.
-Since the Hallyu wave struck, Korean movies and pop to fashion styles are followed closely by many youngsters in Manipur and seven states of the region.
+Since the Hallyu wave began, many young people in Manipur and seven other states have closely followed Korean movies and pop-to-fashion trends.

-Due to this emulation of Korean culture, Manipur University has finally started a one-year certificate and a Korean diploma course.
+Following this emulation of Korean culture, Manipur University has launched a 3-year full-time BA in Korean and a PG Advanced Diploma in Korean (KF-1 & KF-2).

 It is also one of the TOPIK test centers in India.